divshot/docs/guides/ssl.md

 ---
 layout: hosting
-title: "Routing in Your Divshot.io Application"
+title: Using SSL With Your Divshot App
 ---

 # Using SSL With Your Divshot App